 And most importantly, don’t tell them everything.
 Get them to go to your website and see all the great deals you have for them there.
 Remember, the goal of an email is to get them to your website to make a purchase.
 Do not distract them from this very important goal.

-Next, get your website ready.
+Next, get your eCommerce website ready.
 You will want to make sure your website’s page load speeds are fast and optimized for mobile users.
 Customers are going to be coming to your site to shop and we want to make sure that they are clicking past the homepage and navigating to checkout.
 Outside of the speed of your website, customer’s next experience is with your landing page.
 You will want to make sure that your sale is explained clearly here.
 We recommend having the same discount for all your items.
 This makes it extremely easy for your customers to shop, no confusion.
 Just like you did in your email marketing, your website should also build urgency; which can be shown in a few different ways.

 - Label your items with “low stock” where applicable.
 This will help your customers know to buy now instead of later, or not at all.